edouardlp/Mask-RCNN-CoreML/README.md

 ## Installation

-1. Download the pre-trained model files [here](https://github.com/edouardlp/Mask-RCNN-CoreML/archive/0.1.zip). (instructions for conversion coming soon)
+1. Download the pre-trained model files from the [releases page](https://github.com/edouardlp/Mask-RCNN-CoreML/releases). (instructions for conversion coming soon)
 2. Drag the three files into your Xcode project (anchors.bin, MaskRCNN.mlmodel, Mask.mlmodel)
 3. Import all of the Swift files in the Library/ directory